verbb/snipcart/readme.md

 ## Support

 This plugin is actively supported and maintained.
+Please email [support@workingconcept.com](mailto:support@workingconcept.com) and you'll receive a response within 24 hours—probably sooner.

+## Contributing

+The Snipcart plugin's purpose is to offer a friendly, stable, and extensible way of working with Snipcart that feels at home with Craft CMS.
+If you have issues or pull requests that address problems or offer new ideas, I'd be happy to review them!

-Please email [support@workingconcept.com](mailto:support@workingconcept.com), [file a GitHub issue](https://github.com/workingconcept/snipcart-craft-plugin/issues) or [submit a pull request](https://github.com/workingconcept/snipcart-craft-plugin/pulls) and you'll receive a response within 24 hours—probably sooner.
+Please [file a GitHub issue](https://github.com/workingconcept/snipcart-craft-plugin/issues) or [submit a pull request](https://github.com/workingconcept/snipcart-craft-plugin/pulls) and expect a response within 48 hours.

+Since replicating your store specific environment can be challenging, anything that can be demonstrated or illustrated using the [test project](https://github.com/workingconcept/snipcart-test) will be helpful and likely get resolved faster.

 ---